jamesWalker55/reaper-scripts/scripts/track-fx-list/README.md

 Requirements:

-- The "Required Packages" package on my repository
+- The "Required Functions" package on my repository
 - The "ReaImGui" extension on ReaPack